A demerger under Companies Act 2013, can be defined as corporate restructuring in which a business breaks into

 6) Petition to the court to sanction the scheme of demerger

 A petition in form 40 is submitted to the court to get the scheme of demerger sanctioned.
-To file the petition, it has to be approved by the three-fourths of the members/creditors that attend the meeting.
+To file the petition, it has to be approved by three-fourths of the members/creditors that attend the meeting.

 7) Court’s order on sanctioning the scheme of demerger received